Home Car Shopping Used Car Pricing: How Do You Know if the Price Is Fair?

 How Do You Determine a Good Price for a Car?

-A “good price” to one used car shopper might be too much for the next one.
+When using the phrase casually, a “good price” to one used car shopper might be too much for the next one.
 “Good” often depends on how much you want the vehicle.
 Before you get too excited about a seemingly fair and reasonable price, you must figure out the car’s condition.
 Its value depends on its condition.
-And you must compare listings that are similar.
+You must also compare listings that are similar.

 To that end, our advice is to test drive the car and get a mechanical inspection from a qualified mechanic before negotiating the price.
+Services like Alliance Inspection Management’s AiM Certify, owned by Autotrader’s parent, Cox Automotive, will come to your location and inspect a vehicle.
 That way, if the car needs a few hundred dollars in repairs or reconditioning, you can subtract that amount from the price you’d be willing to pay.

 Many aspects of buying a used car can be challenging, but finding out a fair price to pay is easier when using Kelley Blue Book’s value calculators and comparing prices on Autotrader listings.